-Supporting preservation of the hotel where J.R.R.
-Tolkien stayed and sketched out much of his mythology.
+Campaigning for preservation of the hotel where J.R.R.
+Tolkien stayed and gained inspiration for his mythology.
 Jane Austen, G.K.
 Chesterton, Tennyson and H.W.
 Longfellow were also guests.
-The hotel featured in the film, “The French Lieutenant’s Woman”, starring Jeremy Irons and Meryl Streep.
-Please send any postings to me, Andrew Townsend, at firstname.lastname@example.org or add a comment.
-I would like to thank David Moss for his help.
-For local info and to get involved, see www.savethethreecupshotel.co.uk
+The hotel featured in the film, “The French Lieutenant’s Woman”.
+Please send articles to me, Andrew Townsend, at email@example.com or add a comment.
+Thanks to David Moss for all his work.
+Comments are closed at WDDC for the plans to redevelop the site but you can still write to the papers.

 There are some letters which are well worth reading in the View from Lyme Regis newspaper which came out today.
 The importance of the heritage of The Three Cups as a HOTEL is well and truly validated.